jbh/ibmi-dotfiles/README.md

 ## Contributing

 Feedback and contributions are welcome.
-If you think any features should be added, please create an [issue](https://github.com/jbh/ibmi-dotfiles/issues/new).
+If you find any bugs or think any features should be added, please create an [issue](https://github.com/jbh/ibmi-dotfiles/issues/new).

 If you want to contribute code, please follow standard forking and pull